 Cultural standards of attractiveness and propriety influence participation and achievement in sports.
 Americans run or swim not just to compete but also to keep trim and fit.
 Brazil's beauty standards traditionally have accepted more fat, especially in female buttocks and hips.
-Brazilian men have had significant international success in swimming and running, including at the Olympics.
-Brazilian women have been less successful in those competitive individual sports.
-One reason why Brazilian women may avoid competitive swimming in particular may be that sport's effects on the body.
+Brazilian men have had significant international success in swimming and running, but it is less common to see Brazilian women excelling in those sports.
+One reason why Brazilian women are underrepresented in competitive swimming may be that sport's effects on the body.
 Years of swimming sculpt a distinctive physique: an enlarged upper torso, a massive neck, and powerful shoulders and back.
 Successful female swimmers tend to be big, strong, and bulky.
-The nations that have produced them most consistently are the United States, Canada, Australia, Germany, the Scandinavian nations, the Netherlands, and former Soviet countries, especially Russia.
-In those countries, this body type isn't as stigmatized as it is in Latin countries.
-For women, Brazilian culture traditionally has preferred developed hips and buttocks to a muscled upper body.
+The countries that have produced them most consistently are the United States, Canada, Australia, Germany, the Scandinavian nations, the Netherlands, the former Soviet Union, and (more recently) China, where this body type isn't as stigmatized as it is in Latin countries.
+For women, Brazilian culture prefers more ample hips and buttocks to a more muscled upper body.
 Many young female swimmers in Brazil choose to abandon the sport rather than their culture's "feminine" body ideal.